lupyuen/lupyuen.github.io/src/tftp2.md

 I have a hunch that it's something specific to __U-Boot on JH7110 SoC__.
 And we probably can't reproduce it with Linux on JH7110.

 _Sending Duplicate TFTP Packets...
-Feels terribly wrong!_
+Feels horribly wrong!_

 Yeah but we might have a precedent!
 According to [__martin-zs__](https://github.com/lupyuen/nuttx-star64/issues/2)...